Duisburg-Ruhrort–Mönchengladbach railway: Current situation

 Although the first section of the line from Homberg to Hohenbudberg no longer exists, the greater part of the line is still in operation.
 Together with the western part of the Osterath–Dortmund Süd line of the former Rhenish Railway Company and its branch line from Duisburg RHE station—now part of Duisburg Hauptbahnhof—it has developed into a major regional route.
 The main line from Duisburg Hauptbahnhof via Duisburg-Hochfeld Süd and Hohenbudberg to Mönchengladbach Hbf is now consistently double track and electrified.

 Lack of modernisation prevents more intensive use of the line; between Duisburg Hauptbahnhof and Rheinhausen only four trains per hour can operate, one of which continues towards Moers and Xanten on the Lower Rhine line.
 Furthermore, the line’s tracks cross the tracks of the Lower Left Rhine line on the level in the vicinity of Krefeld station.
 There is a similar crossing on the level with the Mönchengladbach–Düsseldorf line near Mönchengladbach station.

 Rail services

 The line is served every hour by a Regional-Express service, the Niers-Haard-Express (RE 42), connecting Mönchengladbach and the Lower Rhine to the western and central Ruhr area and Münster.

-Only slightly slower are two Regionalbahn services, the Rhein-Niers-Bahn (RB 33) and the Emscher-Niederrhein-Bahn (RB 35), each running hourly, with alternating routings, one connecting Aachen, Mönchengladbach and Duisburg and the other connecting Mönchengladbach, Duisburg and Wesel (from 2018, it will continue to Bottrop rather than Wesel).
+Only slightly slower are two Regionalbahn services, the Rhein-Niers-Bahn (RB 33) from Aachen via Mönchengladbach and Duisburg to Essen and the Emscher-Niederrhein-Bahn (RB 35), connecting Mönchengladbach, Duisburg and Gelsenkirchen, both running hourly.